Useful info for participants - Metropolitan Challenge

 Between 10 a.m. and 3 p.m. at the lunch stop or finish site.

-* Please note that the 61 km course does not pass through the lunch stop.
-If you decide to ride the 61 km on the morning of the Challenge when you had chosen to take your lunch at the lunch stop, come to the Vélo Québec INFO booth to obtain a white bracelet.
+* Please note that the 60 km route does not include the lunch stop.
+If you choose this route on the morning of the Challenge, and you had chosen to take your lunch at the lunch stop, go to the Vélo Québec INFO booth to obtain a frey bracelet.

-At the start site and at the lunch stop, you will have access to the following services: toilets, water, mechanical assistance, first aid.
+At the start site and lunch stop: toilets, water, mechanical assistance, first aid, information kiosk, entertainment.

 Your preparation